 Two large western-facing windows in the bedroom, another large window in the bath and 9 1/2′ high ceilings throughout give a feeling of airiness and space – lots of light.
 On the 2nd floor of the mansion, the Garden Room overlooks the side garden, with a large Japanese maple tree just outside.
-The queen bed, dresser and armoire are a 1920′s vintage mother-of-pearl bedroom set brought over from England, the bedding is vintage-inspired velvets and fringe in warm brown tones, designed by a local artist.
+The queen bed, dresser and armoire are a 1920’s vintage mother-of-pearl bedroom set brought over from England.
 The bookshelves are filled with vintage reads and fun regional texts, such as a book identifying bird eggs and another on woodland fairies.
-Originally the children’s room, plate rail which once held children’s books and toys now houses a collection of local vintage theatre photos and art.
+Originally the children’s room, plate rail which once held children’s books and toys now houses a collection of local vintage theater photos and art.

 The editor at Travel & Leisure said when touring Chinaberry Hill that you can tell much about an establishment by looking at its smallest, simplest accommodation–apparently the less expensive rooms are often over-looked and corners are cut when it comes to decor and ambiance of the more economic rooms.
 She said it was clear that we took the same care in creating wonderful spaces in the Garden Room and Hayloft Suite that we did in our larger multi-room grand suites.